jkniest/hue-it-documentation/docs/README.md

 Also, you need physical access to your bridge.

 Below is an example of how we might connect to a bridge with the IP address `123.456.78.9`.
-After calling the `authenticate` method the application waits until you press the LINK button on your bridge.
+Before calling the `authenticate` method to get a username, you'll need to press the LINK button your hue bridge.

 ```php
 use jkniest\HueIt\PhillipsHue;